isaackwy/desktop-config-files/dwm/README.md

 Patches for dwm.
-I prefer combining multiple dwm patches into one.
+I prefer combining multiple dwm patches into a large one.